 If you see small, grainy pieces of dirt piled up and a hole close to them, you can be sure that you either already have a hornet infestation, or you could find yourself dealing with one in the near future.

-The wasp nest could be randomly built but always look for the signs in the driest areas first.
+The ground wasp nest could be randomly built but always look for the signs in the driest areas first.

-Related Reading: 6 Natural Ways For getting Rid Of Wasps
+How to get rid of hornets naturally (Related Reading): 6 Natural Ways For getting Rid Of Wasps